 We also hope that you have gone for your Annual Wellness Visit, also known as a well woman exam.
 And other age appropriate screenings if your doctor has recommended them.

 Seeing your doctor when you and your child are healthy can help prevent problems later.

-If you did not have a chance to take your child to the doctor or dentist, call to schedule appointments today.
+If you did not have a chance to take your child to the doctor or dentist, call for appointments

 Dental Visits